Qi (pronounced chee) is the word used in Chinese Medicine to describe air, vitality, or oxygen inside and outside the body.

 6 key ways to treat Qi deficiency at home:

-1. Recharge your energy more than you expend it.
-Modern life often means that we use more energy than we create, and so we dig into our reserves of energy.
+1. Recharge your Qi correctly.
+Modern life often means that we deplete Qi quickly, negatively affecting our ability to function properly.
 This isn’t good for general or fertility health over the long-term .

 Try to increase your Qi with a good 7-8 hours of sleep per night, and go to bed by around 10pm at the latest.
 This will allow a proper recharging and cleansing of your body that will serve you well the next day.